This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 So you acquired a brand new grill, and your mind is already running as to which recipes and types of meat you’re going to throw on there first.

-I bet one of the last things you fantasized about when getting your new grill was cleaning it.
+I bet one of the last things you fantasized about before getting your new grill was cleaning it.

 It’s a task that nobody particularly likes to do, but it’s one that’s vitally important to extending the life of your grill.
 Regular cleaning is also extremely important to ensure that the food cooked on your grates is high quality and tasty.